Windshield Chip Repair KIT Resin Manual

 Click on the images below for a larger detail view

-- With the windshield repair resin, you will be using for the glass repair lubricate the one or two o-rings on the bottom of the piston and insert the piston into the cylinder until the o-rings are on the smooth part of the cylinder chamber (which is when the threads are no longer showing).
+- With the windshield repair resin, you will be using for the glass repair lubricate the one or two o-rings on the bottom of the piston and insert the piston into the cylinder until the o-rings are on the smooth part of the cylinder chamber.

 - Considering the size of the damaged the average break will use 1-2 drops of windshield repair resin, place 10-15 drops of windshield repair resin into the cylinder, which is enough for 7-12 repairs, place the large o-ring on the bottom of the cylinder until the o-rings are on the smooth part of the cylinder chamber.